dzfrias/arena.nvim/README.md

     opts = {},
   },

-  -- Keybinds for the arena window.
-Format should be keybinds = {
+  -- Keybinds for the arena window. keybinds = {
       -- Example.
 Uncomment to add to your config!
       -- ["e"] = function()